 Alluvial soil:

-- Mostly available soil in India (about 43%) which covers an area of 143 sq.km.
+- Mostly available soil in India (about 43%) covers an area of 143 sq. km.

 - Widespread in northern plains and river valleys.

-- In peninsular-India, they are mostly found in deltas and estuaries.
+- In peninsular India, they are primarily found in deltas and estuaries.

-- Humus, lime and organic matters are present.
+- Humus, lime, and organic matter are present.

 - Highly fertile.